Looking for financial assistance?

 The James R. Crider Undergraduate Fund for Costume Design –James Crider was a member of the UW School of Drama faculty from 1952 until 1990, during which he taught various history of dress and costume design/construction courses, as well as designing for School of Drama productions and outside professional productions.
 The purpose of this fund is to provide financial support to undergraduate students in the SoD, and to encourage and nourish the love of theatrical costume design and construction in students in whom the seed of that love has already sprouted.
 This scholarship is awarded to one undergraduate who shows special promise as a designer and builder of theatrical costumes.

 Donal Harrington Memorial Scholarship – Donal ("Dan") F. Harrington joined the School of Drama faculty as a directing professor in 1938.
 A beloved teacher and director, he served the school nearly 30 years, retiring in 1967.
 He spent one year as the School's Executive Director.
 Harrington is remembered as remarkable for keeping in touch with all of his students after they graduated.
 An avid traveler, he could summer almost anywhere in the world and count on spending time with former students turned friends.
 Endowment established by a bequest from alumnus William Crossett.
 Many of Harrington’s former students are also donors.
-This scholarship is awarded to an undergraduate student who is a Washington State resident has demonstrated outstanding potential in the field of acting, directing and/or artistic entrepreneurship.
+This scholarship is awarded to an undergraduate student who is a Washington State resident and has demonstrated outstanding potential in the field of acting, directing and/or artistic entrepreneurship.
 To be eligible, students must be attending classes on the Seattle campus for the quarter they will be receiving the award.

-The Holliday Family Scholarship – Kathy Holliday was the undergrad adviser from 1998-2008.
+The Holliday Family Scholarship – Kathleen Holliday was the undergrad adviser from 1998-2008.
 Upon leaving the UW, she established the Holliday Family Scholarship “because of the work we do – and for the students.”
 The fund will support undergraduate students pursuing a degree in dramatic arts at the UW; to honor her parents who lacked the means to pursue education and the arts, but instilled its importance in their children; and to express gratitude for the scholarship support she received as an undergrad which allowed her to complete her own degree.
 Undergraduate recipients are nominated and selected by a faculty committee.
 Students must be active members of the School of Drama community.